 (A) Your complaint will be acknowledged within five working days of receiving the written complaint or in the event that the complaint is not initially submitted in writing within five working days of proving the substance of your complaint.

 (B) A thorough investigation of your complaint will be conducted as soon as possible.
 In some instances this may take a few days and in other instances some weeks depending on the complexity of the matters being investigated, the extent of the material and information to be considered in relation to the complaint and the availability of the fee earner who has conduct of your matter.
-Notwithstanding this we will endeavour to provide a formal response within 28 working days of the acknowledgement of your complaint setting out our findings and where appropriate how we proposed to resolve your complaint.
+Notwithstanding this we will endeavour to provide a formal response within 4 weeks of the acknowledgment of your complaint setting out our findings and where appropriate, how we propose to resolve your complaint.

 (C) We may propose a meeting to discuss the substance of your complaint and any resolutions that we propose, as an alternative to providing the written response at paragraph (B) above.

-(D) If we are not able to provide a response within the 28 working days referred to in paragraph (B) above we will provide you with the date by which a response to your complaint will be provided
+(D) If we are not able to provide a response within the 4 weeks referred to in paragraph (B) above, we will provide you with the date by which a response to your complaint will be provided.